DawoodAhmad0909/First-National-Bank/README.md

 ## Overview
 #### Project: Bank Database Analysis
 #### Database: FNB_db
+The FNB_db is a relational database designed to manage and organize essential information for a financial institution, such as a bank.
+It stores data related to customers, employees, branches, accounts, transactions, loans, and cards.
+The database structure ensures efficient tracking of banking operations, customer interactions, and financial services, all while maintaining data integrity through foreign key relationships.
 ## Objectives
+#### 1. Customer Management:
+Store detailed information on bank customers, including contact details and account affiliations.
+#### 2. Account & Transaction Tracking:
+Maintain records of various account types and all associated transactions for transparency and auditing.
+#### 3. Branch and Employee Organization:
+Link employees to specific branches to track staffing and administrative responsibilities.
+#### 4. Loan Monitoring:
+Record and monitor personal, auto, and mortgage loans, including amounts, interest rates, and statuses.
+#### 5. Card Issuance and Control:
+Manage credit and debit card information, including card status, type, and expiry.
+#### 6. Data Analysis and Reporting:
+Enable meaningful business insights such as customer distribution by city, total account balances, and loan statistics using SQL queries.

 ## Database Creation
 ``` SQL
 CREATE DATABASE FNB_db;